Skip to Content

 Diwali In Abu Dhabi

 Once entering the temple, the fusion of Indian and Arabic architecture is striking.
-Strolling through the Temple listening to the Hindu priests chant in the background is incredible.
+Strolling through the Temple and listening to the Hindu priests chant in the background is incredible.

 Since there is a huge crowd expected during the occasion of Diwali, it is important to book a spot through the booking system.